infolock/ESTCompanion/README.md

 > Note: the EstimoteSDK found within the Example may or may not be current.
 You should not rely on it being the latest/greatest - rely on the link above instead!

+### Installation
+Pretty simple stuff: Copy the ESTCompanion folder into your project - and its ready for use.

 # Categories
 ### ESTBeaconManager+UUIDGroup
 This is a small category to just make setting up the ESTBeaconManager easier for when we want to start ranging for estimote beacons.